-In January 2021, the two-dose Sputnik V vaccine was also approved for use in Venezuela under the emergency use authorization procedure.
+In January 2021, the two-dose Sputnik V vaccine against coronavirus was also approved for use in Venezuela under the emergency use authorization procedure.

 To date Sputnik V has been authorized in 65 countries with total population of over 3.2 billion people.